onlinehub0808/-smart-contract-best-practices/src/02-Philosophy.md

   - Upgrade to the latest version of any tool or library as soon as possible
   - Adopt new security techniques that appear useful

-- **Rethink programming concepts you know**.
-While much of your programming experience will be relevant to Ethereum programming, there are new and unique pitfalls to be aware of.
+- **Be aware of blockchain properties**.
+While much of your programming experience will be relevant to Ethereum programming, there are some pitfalls to be aware of.
   - Be extremely careful about external contract calls, which may execute malicious code and change control flow.
   - Understand that your public functions are public, and may be called maliciously.
 Your private data is also viewable by anyone.
-  - Keep gas costs and the gas block limit in mind.
+  - Keep gas costs and the block gas limit in mind.